New Hampshire Avenue Initiative

 New Ave Placemaking

 A variety of colorful benches, seats, rocking chairs, and trash and recycling containers are installed at prominent locations along the New Hampshire Avenue corridor.
-Recent green improvements have been made to the Holton Lane Gateway area.
+Green improvements have been made to the Holton Lane Gateway area.
 Murals celebrate the culture and identity of the New Ave, as do grant-supported performances and events.

 The New Ave Website